 If you sleep away from home, do you struggle to fall asleep as easily as you might do in your own bed?
 And even if you do get some shuteye, do you feel more tired than usual the next day?

 I personally find this an issue every time I sleep somewhere different.
-It can be very frustrating, especially if I have something important to do the next day.
+It can be very frustrating, especially if I have something important happening the next day.

 Or perhaps the sleep problems were a result of a change to my night routine, which I try to keep as stable as possible to tackle my insomnia.

-Recent research, however, suggests that there may be a more fundamental explanation than just unfamiliarity with new surroundings.
+Recent research, however, suggests that there may be a deeper explanation than simple unfamiliarity.

 First Night Effect

 When patients undergo an overnight sleep study, sleep experts have long known they can’t always rely on the first night’s data.

 In 2014, researchers from the University of Budapest looked into this effect more closely.
 They studied 27 people and found significant differences in sleep quality between the first and second nights.